jeff254-kedjango/InSAR/README.md

-# Geospatial Intelligence Platform that uses Sentinel-1
+# Geospatial Intelligence Platform that uses Sentinel-1 Radar to detect structural faults in Buildings, Bridges, etc. This can also be extended to monitor silting in Dams.

-Local-only laptop demo: structural deformation monitor for a 2km × 2km Nairobi neighborhood, built on Sentinel-1 InSAR.
+Local-only laptop demo: structural deformation monitor for a 2 km × 2 km Nairobi neighbourhood, built on Sentinel-1 InSAR.
 Designed to run with **zero internet** during a boardroom pitch.

 ## 📱FrontEnd ( UI/UX ) view
 Huruma Area ( Nairobi ) InSAR Analysis